-- 1. To receive the Audited Financial Statements for the financial year ended 31 January (Please refer to Note 2) 2019, together with the Directors' and Auditors' Reports thereon. - 2.
-To approve the payment of a final single tier dividend of 1.5 sen per share in respect of (Ordinary Resolution 1) the financial year ended 31 January 2019. - 3.
-To approve the payment of Directors' Fees of RM223,000 in respect of the financial (Ordinary Resolution 2) year ended 31 January 2019. - 4.
-To approve the payment of Directors' benefits (excluding Directors' Fees) to Non-Executive Directors up to an amount of RM85,000 from 18 July 2019 until the next AGM of the Company.
-(Ordinary Resolution 3) - 5.
-To re-elect the following Directors retiring by rotation in accordance with Article 77 of the Company's Articles of Association: - 5.1 Cheang Phoy Ken 5.2 Sean Kar Seng Cheang (Ordinary Resolution 4) (Ordinary Resolution 5) - 6.
-To re-appoint Baker Tilly Monteiro Heng PLT as Auditors of the Company for the financial year ending 31 January 2020 and to authorise the Directors to fix their remuneration.
+1. To receive the Audited Financial Statements for the financial year ended 31 January 2020 together with the Directors' and Auditors' Reports thereon.

+(Please refer to Explanatory Note 1)

+2. To approve the payment of Directors' Fees of RM223,000 in respect of the financial year ended 31 January 2020.

+To approve the payment of Directors' benefits (excluding Directors' Fees) to Non-Executive Directors up to an amount of RM85,000 from 1 July 2020 until the next AGM of the Company.
+(Ordinary Resolution 2)

+4. To re-elect Chan Seng Fatt who was appointed during the year pursuant to Article 18.2 of the Company's Constitution.

+5. To re-elect the following Directors who retire by rotation pursuant to Article 18.4 (a) of the Company's Constitution:

+(a) Lau Joo Yong

+(b) Ng Seik Wah

+To re-appoint Baker Tilly Monteiro Heng PLT as Auditors of the Company for the financial year ending 31 January 2021 and to authorise the Directors to fix their remuneration.
 (Ordinary Resolution 6)

-As SPECIAL BUSINESS, to consider and, if thought fit, pass the following Resolutions:-
+As SPECIAL BUSINESS, to consider and, if thought fit, pass the following Resolutions:

-7. AUTHORITY TO ALLOT AND ISSUE SHARES IN GENERAL PURSUANT TO (Ordinary Resolution 7) SECTION 75 OF THE COMPANIES ACT 2016
+7. AUTHORITY TO ALLOT AND ISSUE SHARES IN GENERAL PURSUANT TO SECTION 76 OF THE COMPANIES ACT 2016

-"That, subject to the Companies Act 2016 and the Company's Articles of Association and approvals from Bursa Malaysia Securities Berhad ("Bursa Securities"), Securities Commission and other relevant governmental or regulatory authorities, the Directors be and are hereby empowered pursuant to Section 75 of the Companies Act 2016 to allot and issue shares in the Company from time upon such terms and conditions and for such purposes as the Directors may in their discretion deem fit provided that the aggregate number of shares to be issued pursuant to this resolution does not exceed 10% of the total issued shares of the Company for the time being AND THAT the Directors of the Company be and are hereby empowered to obtain the approval for the listing of and quotation for the additional shares so issued on Bursa Securities AND FURTHER THAT such authority shall continue to be in force until the conclusion of the Annual General Meeting of the Company held next after the approval was given or at the expiry of the period within which the next Annual General Meeting is required to be held after the approval was given, whichever is the earlier."
+"That, subject to the Companies Act 2016 and the Company's Constitution and approvals from Bursa Malaysia Securities Berhad ("Bursa Securities"), Securities Commission and other relevant governmental or regulatory authorities, the Directors be and are hereby empowered pursuant to Section 76 of the Companies Act 2016 to allot and issue shares in the Company from time to time upon such terms and conditions and for such purposes as the Directors may in their discretion deem fit provided that the aggregate number of shares to be issued pursuant to this resolution does not exceed twenty percent (20%) of the total number of issued shares of the Company (excluding treasury shares) for the time being AND THAT the Directors of the Company be and are hereby empowered to obtain the approval for the listing of and quotation for the additional shares so issued on Bursa Securities AND FURTHER THAT such authority shall continue to be in force until the conclusion of the Annual General Meeting of the Company held next after the approval was given or at the expiry of the period within which the next Annual General Meeting is required to be held after the approval was given, whichever is the earlier."